-5.2.1 Delegation to committees

-The Board of Directors may determine that certain of its powers shall be exercised by Standing Committees.
+- 2.1 Delegation to committees - 2.2 The Board of Directors may determine that certain of its powers shall be exercised by Standing Committees.
 The composition and terms of reference of such committees shall be that determined by the Board of Directors.
 The Board of Directors shall determine the reporting requirements in respect of these committees.
-In accordance with Standing Order

-7.18 committees may not delegate executive powers to sub-committees unless expressly authorised by the Board of Directors.

-In exercising any delegated power a committee or director must comply with the Foundation Trust's Standing Orders, Standing Financial Instructions and written procedures and with any statutory provisions or requirements.
-They must not incur expenditure over and above the Foundation Trust's annual budget (excluding the Chief Executive in conjunction with the Chief Finance Officer).

-In cases of doubt or difficulty and/or where no policy guidelines exist, decisions should be referred to the Board of Directors.

-5.2.2 Delegation to Officers

-Standing Orders and Standing Financial Instructions set out in some detail the financial responsibilities of the Chief Executive, the Chief Finance Officer and other directors.

-5.2.3 The Accounting Officer Memorandum

-The responsibilities of the Accounting Officer are set out in the NHS Foundation Trust Accounting Officer Memorandum2, relevant sections of which are reproduced below:
+In accordance with Standing Order 74 committees may not delegate executive powers to sub-committees unless expressly authorised by the Board of Directors. - 2.3 In exercising any delegated power a committee or director must comply with the Foundation Trust's Standing Orders, Standing Financial Instructions and written procedures and with any statutory provisions or requirements.
+They must not incur expenditure over and above the Foundation Trust's annual budget (excluding the Chief Executive in conjunction with the Chief Finance Officer). - 2.4 In cases of doubt or difficulty and/or where no policy guidelines exist, decisions should be referred to the Board of Directors. - 2.5 Delegation to Officers - 2.6 Standing Orders and Standing Financial Instructions set out in some detail the financial responsibilities of the Chief Executive, the Chief Finance Officer and other directors. - 2.7 The Accounting Officer Memorandum - 2.8 The responsibilities of the Accounting Officer are set out in the NHS Foundation Trust Accounting Officer Memorandum1, relevant sections of which are reproduced below: - 2.9 Introduction - 2.10 The National Health Service Act 2006 (the Act) designates the chief executive of an NHS foundation trust as the accounting officer. - 2.11 The principal purpose of the NHS foundation trust is the provision of goods and services for the purposes of the health service in England.
+The NHS foundation trust has a general duty to exercise its functions effectively, efficiently and economically. - 2.12 The Act specifies that the accounting officer has a duty to prepare the accounts in accordance with the Act.

-Introduction

-The National Health Service Act 2006 (the Act) designates the chief executive of an NHS foundation trust as the accounting officer.

-The principal purpose of the NHS foundation trust is the provision of goods and services for the purposes of the health service in England.
-The NHS foundation trust has a general duty to exercise its functions effectively, efficiently and economically.

-The Act specifies that the accounting officer has a duty to prepare the accounts in accordance with the Act.
 An accounting officer has the personal duty of signing the NHS foundation trust's accounts.
-By virtue of this duty, the accounting officer has the further duty of being a witness before the Public Accounts Committee (PAC) to deal with questions arising from those accounts or, more commonly, from reports made to Parliament by the Comptroller and Auditor General (C&AG) under the National Audit Act 1983.

-Associated with these duties are the further responsibilities that are the subject of this memorandum.
+By virtue of this duty, the accounting officer has the further duty of being a witness before the Public Accounts Committee (PAC) to deal with questions arising from those accounts or, more commonly, from reports made to Parliament by the Comptroller and Auditor General (C&AG) under the National Audit Act 1983. - 2.13 Associated with these duties are the further responsibilities that are the subject of this memorandum.
 It is incumbent on the accounting officer to combine these duties with their duties to the board of directors of the NHS foundation trust.

-5. It is an important principle that, regardless of the source of the funding, accounting officers are responsible to Parliament for the resources under their control.

-General responsibilities

-The accounting officer has responsibility for the overall organisation, management and staffing of the NHS foundation trust and for its procedures in financial and other matters.
-The accounting officer must ensure that:

-- there is a high standard of financial management in the NHS foundation trust as a whole - the NHS foundation trust delivers efficient and economical conduct of its business and safeguards financial propriety and regularity throughout the organisation - financial considerations are fully taken into account in decisions by the NHS foundation trust.

-Specific responsibilities

-2 NHS Foundation Trust Accounting Officer Memorandum, NHS Improvement (2015)
+1 NHS Foundation Trust Accounting Officer Memorandum, NHS Improvement (2015)